- Selling price of job line items

 Actual values represent the real financial outcome of the job based on costs recorded during execution.

 Actual Total Revenue represents the revenue baseline used to calculate real-time profit and margin in the Actual view.
-It is sourced from the sum of customer-accepted quote subtotals (taxes excluded), keeping profitability aligned with the customer-committed price.Note: When revenue is sourced from accepted quotes, changes made during job execution affect only Actual COGS.
+It is derived from the sum of customer-accepted quote subtotals (excluding taxes), so profitability stays in line with the customer-committed price.Note: When revenue is sourced from accepted quotes, changes made during job execution affect only Actual COGS.
 As a result, profit and margin are determined solely by cost increases or savings, and no revenue variance is reflected.

 Unlocking Actual Total Revenue